Whiteknight/whiteknight.github.com/drafts/threading_vision_2.md

 debugging these kinds of things, and if I could have that time back I would take it in a heartbeat.

+What I'm suggesting here is that we trade data immediacy for data consistency.
+It's a system I think we can use to great effect, especially since we've seen the Erlang people and the functional programming people use these kinds of ideas for a long time to great effect.

 Parrot, on the other hand, will allow you to send update messages and avoid locks at the expense of possibly having a longer delay between the time you send the update message and the time the data is actually updated.
 The chance